Biomedical Ethics Brown Bags

 Beginning in Fall 2006, SCBE's popular bioethics seminar series for Stanford and the surrounding community will be organized quarterly rather than monthly.
 These lectures are free and open to the public.

-The Classic Readings in Genetics & Ethics seminar series is co-sponsored by CIRGE and the Stanford Center for Biomedical Ethics.
-Each week we will discuss a different classic article or case, and its relevance to a more recent article or case.
-All readings can be found online.
+The Classic Readings in Research Ethics seminar series is co-sponsored by CIRGE and the Stanford Center for Biomedical Ethics.
+Every 1st Wednedsay of the month, we will discuss a different classic article or case, and its relevance to a more recent article or case.
+All readings are emailed a week prior.
+Please click here to be added to the events list.

 Jonathan King Lectures